Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 You’ll need to shut out any distractions that might mess up your concentration and just keep a sharp focus on aiming.

-You’ll get challenged physically and mentally, which makes this game perfect for a person who wants to explore your strengths.
+You’ll get challenged physically and mentally, which makes this game great for a person who wants to explore your strengths.

 Here are some exercise suggestions that you can work on so you can improve your archery skills.